dmagliola/happy_queues/README.md

 1. Deployments: The normal way to deploy an app is to shut down your servers, and boot up new ones with the new code.
 That takes a while, during which your queue isn't running.
-   If you want your queues to guarantee latencies lower or near that boot time...
+   If you want your queues to guarantee latencies lower than or near that boot time...
    You will need to overlap your servers, boot up new ones first, shut down old ones later.
    Under some environments, this can be harder to do.
 If you use Heroku, for example, you simply can't.
-2. Autoscaling: If you want to use autoscaling to deal with spikes, you need to keep in mind the new servers take a while to boot up.
+2. Autoscaling: If you want to use autoscaling to deal with spikes, you need to keep in mind that the new servers take a while to boot up.
 If your queue is `within10seconds`, and your server takes 30 seconds to start, there's no latency value you can set autoscale to.
    If at any point you will need more servers, you've breached your SLO already.
 3. Spikes: The point of queues is to be able to handle variability in demand.
 In other words, spikes.